CNES/swot_simulator/docs/source/errors/total.rst

    FIG. 18: Error budget in the spectral domain, computed from a random realization of the simulator.
-The spectral densities have been averaged across-swath between 10~km and 60~km off nadir, consistenly with the definition of the requirements.
+The spectral densities have been averaged across-swath between 10~km and 60~km off nadir, consistently with the definition of the requirements.